ngduc/node-rem/src_docs/features.md

 - When launching in development mode, it will check if the default user1 not existed (New DB) to generate some dev data.
 - Example: [../src/api/utils/InitData.ts](../src/api/utils/InitData.ts)

+### Express
+- config/express.ts is where we set up the Express server.

 ### SSL Self-signed Cert (for HTTPS localhost)
 - Source: https://goo.gl/Ztv8tt
 - Use crt & key files in "index.ts"